Phloemus/RNAniseed-App/doc/APP-DOC.md

                 page component is here to bundle the layers logic into a single component.
                 Every page have a specific URL except for very close pages that can't share the same URL.
 But in general : 1 URL = 1 page.

+## Principle of the application

+Everytime a user indicated informations such as the specie he wants to investigate of the developpment stage he wants to see in the visualisation, a request is made to the API in order to fill in the form with relevant informations.
+This makes the selection of the criterias to investigate on progressive and interactive.

+## Codebase

+The code is heavily documented.
+Each components has some details about its responsability.
+Check the [ReactJS documentation](https://react.dev/) to understand how the framework works before getting into the code.